mgwalker/ssl-peeker/README.md

 # ssl-peeker

 Checks a host for SSL info, like who the certificate was issued to, who it was issued by, when it's valid, what protocols are enabled, and what ciphers are available.
+Basically just a simple GUI for parts of [sslinfo](https://github.com/iamthechad/sslinfo).

 ### Installation